langflow-ai/langflow/docs/docs/deployment/jina-deployment.md

 :::info

-Read more about resource customization, cost, and management of LangFlow apps on Jina AI Cloud in the **[langchain-serve](https://github.com/jina-ai/langchain-serve)** repository.
+Read more about resource customization, cost, and management of Langflow apps on Jina AI Cloud in the **[langchain-serve](https://github.com/jina-ai/langchain-serve)** repository.

 :::